bwhmather/python-validation/README.rst

     $ pip install validation

-As this library is a useful tool for cleaning up established codebases, it will continue to support python 2.7 for the foreseeable future.
+As this library is a useful tool for cleaning up established codebases, it will continue to support python 2.6 and 2.7 for the foreseeable future.
 The string validation functions are particularly handy for sorting out unicode issues in preparation for making the jump to python 3.

 .. end-installation